What Is Heroin?

 Individual Therapy

 Initially, a medical professional will sit with the individual and discuss their specific case.
-Together, they will develop an action plan and show how long-term treatment will work.
+Together, they will develop an action plan and show how long-term treatment programs will work.
 These sessions will allow the person to discuss their problems openly and specifically.
-Sessions will touch on personal trauma, social issues relating to drug use, and other topics that might relate to the situation.
+Cognitive behavioral therapy will touch on personal trauma, social issues relating to drug use, and other topics that might relate to the situation.

 Group Therapy